Zucchini and Cheddar Frittata

 - Preheat the oven to 325°F.

 - Using a food processor or box grater, grate the zucchini.
 Place the grated zucchini on top of several layers of paper towels and wring dry.
-If necessary, repeat 1-2 times to remove any excess moisture.
+If necessary, repeat 1 to 2 times to remove any excess moisture.

-- In an 8 or 10-inch ovenproof, nonstick sauté pan, melt the butter over medium heat.
-Add the shallot, zucchini and ½ teaspoon salt and cook, stirring occasionally, until the moisture evaporates and the zucchini is tender, 6-7 minutes.
+- In a 10-inch cast iron or ovenproof nonstick skillet, melt the butter over medium heat.
+Add the shallot, zucchini, and ½ teaspoon salt; cook, stirring occasionally, until the moisture evaporates and the zucchini is tender, 7 to 8 minutes.

-- Meanwhile, in a medium bowl, whisk together the eggs, heavy cream, remaining ¼ teaspoon salt and pepper.
+- Meanwhile, in a medium bowl, whisk together the eggs, heavy cream, a heaping ¼ teaspoon salt, and ¼ teaspoon pepper.

 - Freezer-Friendly Instructions: The cooked frittata can be frozen for up to 3 months.
 Remove the frittata from the freezer about 24 hours prior to serving and reheat it in the microwave or, covered with foil, in a 300°F oven until hot in the center.